knightsUCF/SpaceGame/design/design.md

 26. Everytime the player plays the game can be totally different, especially with procedural generation
 27. Space Exploration games have lots of dead empty space, which is easy for design
 28. Like John Romero's game Space Rogue, just going between objects is exciting
+29. People are divided on aliens, so having an empty universe gives us less work and is more scientifically accepted

 For example check out this low poly recreation of No Man's Sky: